-Prevention is the core mission of Greer Relief.
+Prevention is at the core of our mission.
 In 1936, in the depth of the Great Depression, Greer citizens founded Greer Relief to help prevent their neighbors from starving and freezing.
-Greer Relief has continued to fight hunger and homelessness for decades.
-Our focus has matured with time, and today, we intervene when crisis threatens a family’s life using proven practices that meet needs and alter each family’s trajectory.
+We have continued to fight hunger and homelessness in our community.
+Our focus has matured with time, and today, we intervene when crisis threatens a family’s life using proven practices that meet needs and offer solutions to alter each family’s trajectory.

 Our key methods include: